 While the complaint specifically focuses on topical generic drugs, it references larger systemic price fixing in the generic pharmaceutical industry as a whole, and represents the third antitrust lawsuit against generic drug manufacturers in the last four years.
 As state attorneys general continue their efforts to crackdown on anti-competitive behavior among pharmaceutical manufacturers, it is likely similar enforcement actions will be filed in the coming years, although the success of these initial three lawsuits will likely influence the scope of future efforts.

 Jeffrey S. Jacobovitz is Chair of Arnall Golden Gregory’s Antitrust Group and is a former attorney with the Federal Trade Commission.
-Micah Kanters is an associate in the Washington, D.C. office of AGG.
+Micah Kanters is a former associate in the Washington, D.C. office of AGG.